-That’s why I have tried to make life easier for you by assembling this list of gluten-free biscuits for you.
-I never knew there were so many different kinds of gluten-free biscuits recipes in the world.
-Biscuits are a great food and are very versatile.
+That’s why I have tried to make life easier for you by assembling this list for you.
+I never knew there were so many different kinds of biscuit recipes that are gluten-free in the world.
+Biscuits are great food and are very versatile.

 These gluten-free biscuit recipes are made with many different kinds of flour also.
 Some are made with almond flour and tapioca flour.
 Many are made with just plain old gluten-free flour.